 Our Los Angeles arson attorney at Okabe & Haushalter explains that penalties and punishment for arson are rather severe in Southern California, as the state has zero tolerance for intentional acts of destruction of structures, let alone when holy sanctuaries and churches are being targeted.

-After investigators concluded that one person was responsible for a series of arson fires and vandalism in January, the case became first priority for authorities to investigate and prosecute the serious crime of arson and prevent further destruction of houses of worship across the state.
+After investigators concluded that one person was responsible for a series of arson fires and vandalism in January, the case became the first priority for authorities to investigate and prosecute the serious crime of arson and prevent further destruction of houses of worship across the state.

 Under laws in California, penalties and punishment for arson-related crimes vary from one case to another.
-Generally, the severity of penalties depend on the suspect’s intent and whether the acts of arson caused any harm to individuals, including firefighters, or property.
+Generally, the severity of penalties depends on the suspect’s intent and whether the acts of arson caused any harm to individuals, including firefighters, or property.